elotroalex/caridischo/pages/reuse.md

 ### Leaguesourcing

 Our first data set was compiled during one of the out-of-synch events that defined [The Caribbean Digital VII](http://caribbeandigitalnyc.net/2020/directory/) conference.
-We shared a "[Data Sheet](https://docs.google.com/spreadsheets/d/1PfgI0GrQR60gwRFVIZmZtWae9JyAMpZNFOZRe5xsMsg/edit#gid=0)" on Google docs with our colleagues on social media and on our site.
+We shared a "[Data Sheet](https://docs.google.com/spreadsheets/d/1PfgI0GrQR60gwRFVIZmZtWae9JyAMpZNFOZRe5xsMsg/edit#gid=1461016146)" on Google Sheets with our colleagues on social media and on our site.
 Soon after many joined us adding their own projects or the projects they knew about.
 You can find [the original data set used in CariDiScho 2020](https://github.com/elotroalex/caridischo/blob/main/_data/2020.csv) on GitHub.

 In 2021, we received more entries.
 Since we know most---if not all---of the contributors to the sheet, perhaps it's more appropriate to call our method of data-gathering leaguesourcing.Akin to a census, this directory therefore is a snapshot of our record up to the end of 2021.